Clearly, the biggest fear for the majority of readers is that an affair could happen again.

 - That my H will reestablish contact with the AP through a hidden email or phone number.

-So what do you think is the root of these fears?
+So what do you think is the root of the fear that an affair could happen again?

-I think it’s trust – or lack of it, that is.
+We think that for the most part it ultimately boils down to trust – or lack of it – that is.

 The fear is present because most of us are so afraid of being hurt again that we do not allow ourselves to be vulnerable enough to completely trust our spouse.